outde-xyz/website/content/Tutorials/locality_islands.md

 ## The unexpected nature of islands

 There is a lot of debate as to whether island effects are due to the grammar or the parser.
-Personally, I think that's a confused question because it presupposes a distinction between grammar and parser that doesn't make a lot of sense if you probe it very deeply.
+Personally, I think that's an ill-defined question because it presupposes a distinction between grammar and parser that doesn't make a lot of sense if you probe it very deeply.
-But no matter which side of that debate you come down on, we can all agree that if your view of syntax furnishes an explanation or island constraints, that's a good thing.
+But no matter which side of that debate you come down on, we can all agree that if your view of syntax furnishes an explanation or island constraints for free, that's a good thing.
-It ultimately might not be the correct explanation, but I'd rather have too many explanations than too few.
+It ultimately might not be the correct explanation, but more is better in this case.

-The most striking thing about islands, then, is that they need to be bolted on to most syntactic theories.
+But the striking thing about islands is how unexpected they are in most syntactic theories.
 They do not arise naturally from the basic machinery.
 Consider two simple examples of islands below: